 If you have loaned or advanced amounts to your corporation, consider repaying this amount instead of taking otherwise taxable distributions, such as salaries or dividends.
 Alternatively, consider charging interest on the loan which, in some provinces, reduces the amount of certain taxes paid, such as payroll levies.

-In determining the appropriate mix of salaries, dividends or other payments, contact your chartered accountant.
+In determining the appropriate mix of salaries, dividends or other payments, contact your Chartered Professional Accountant.
 Caution should be exercised to ensure sufficient salary is taken to maximize deductions such as for RRSPs.

 Gifts and Awards

 Employers can give employees two gifts per year, not exceeding $500, on a tax-free basis.
 In addition, employers can give employees two awards per year, not exceeding $500, on a tax-free basis.
 Gifts would mark special occasions such as marriage, birthdays, birth of a child, etc.; whereas, awards would honour employment achievements such as years of service, service excellence, safety awareness and other such achievements.

 If the cost of the gift or award is over the $500 limit, only the value above $500 would be included in the employee's T4 as a taxable benefit.
 If multiple gifts or awards are presented, one or more of them may have to be included as a taxable benefit in order to allow another gift or award, that is less than $500, to be allowed on a tax-free basis.

 NOTE: The gifts mentioned above must be non-cash gifts.
 If you give employees cash bonuses or cash-like bonuses (gift certificates, etc.) these must be included on the employees' T4 slips and taxed as regular salary.
 The Canada Revenue Agency recently changed their administrative policy on gift cards and in some cases, they are no longer considered a taxable benefit.
 In order for this to apply, the following conditions must be met: